 Flaked fresh Ikan Kembung (Mackerel Fish) is used as the broth base thickened with onions and yam beans.

-The broth is flavored with shallots, turmeric, lemongrass, galangal, and chili to create a rich and fragrant flavor.
+The broth is flavoured with shallots, turmeric, lemongrass, galangal, and chilli to create a rich and fragrant flavour.

 CNN’s World’s Best 50 Foods: Reader’s Choice list chose Penang Assam Laksa is one of its tastiest entries.

 The delicious soup has dried tamarind fruit that gives it its well-known sourish taste.
 Penang Assam Laksa is served with thick, soft rice noodles.

 The Laksa’s garnishes are a salad of finely sliced cucumbers, raw onions, mint, pineapples, red chilli, and ginger flower.